brechtm/rinohtype/master/_sources/basicstyling.rst.txt

 followed by document part and page template sections.
 Similar to style sheets, the variables can be referenced in the template configuration sections.
-Here, the ``paper_size`` variable is set, which is being referenced by by all page templates in :class:`Article` (although indirectly through the :class:`~.Article.page` base page template).
+Here, the ``paper_size`` variable is set, which is being referenced by by all page templates in :class:`~.Article` indirectly through the :attr:`~.Article.page` base page template.

-For document part templates, :class:`~.DocumentPartTemplate.page_number_format` determines how page numbers are formatted.
-When a document part uses the same page number format as the preceding part, the numbering is continued.
+For document part templates, :attr:`~.DocumentPartTemplate.page_number_format` determines how page numbers are formatted.
+To prevent restarting the page numbering for a document part, set this to ``continue`` to use the same page numbering format at the preceding document part and continue with the next number.

-The :class:`.DocumentPartTemplate.end_at_page` option controls at which page the document part ends.
+The :attr:`.DocumentPartTemplate.end_at_page` option controls at which page the document part ends.
 This is set to ``left`` for the title part in the example configuration to make the contents part start on a right page.